wilsonliaows/docs/connectors/quickbooks.md

 or

 2) Creating an invoice with line items.
-The line items detail will be pulled dynamically from a list data pill.
-You can learn more about it here.
+The line items detail will be pulled dynamically from a list datapill.

 **When do I use 'Create with 1 line item'?**